-Our theme for the 2023-2024 school year is, "The joy of the Lord is your strength."
-(Nehemiah 8:10).
+Our theme for the 2024-2025 school year is, "Give thanks with a grateful heart."
+(1 Thessalonians 5:18)

 SCHOOL OFFICE INFORMATION

 The School Office is open for business from 7:30 a.m. to 3:30 p.m.
 School faculty, staff, and administration may be contacted through the school office or at their school email address.
 It is an administration policy that faculty are expected to answer emails within 24 hours of receiving the email.
 It is not the expectation that faculty reply to emails after 6:00 p.m. or on weekends or holidays.